cran-task-views/WebTechnologies/WebTechnologies.md

     extension for the `r pkg("xml2", priority = "core")` package to transform XML documents by applying an xslt style- sheet.
 (It can be seen as a modern replacement for [<span class="Ohat">Sxslt</span>](http://www.Omegahat.net/Sxslt/), which is an
-    interface to Dan Veillard’s libxslt translator, and the [<span class="Ohat">SXalan</span>](http://www.Omegahat.net/SXalan/) package.)
+    interface to Dan Veillard's libxslt translator, and the [<span class="Ohat">SXalan</span>](http://www.Omegahat.net/SXalan/) package.)
 This
     may be useful for webscraping, as well as transforming XML markup into another human- or machine-readable format (e.g., HTML, JSON, plain text,